ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's.

-A node is an actor's decision.
+A node is a situation consisting of multiple actors doing stuff.
 It consists of "who", "what", "why", "when", "where".

 An edge is a link between two actor's decision.
 It can be connected on either (or multiple) of a "who", "what", or "why".

 The key skills:

-* Enriching a node via avenues: "who" (visualising the people involved), "what" (visualising their actions), "why" (understanding their rationale/objectives), "when" (when in time), "where" (where in place).
+* Enriching a node via avenues: "who" (visualising the multiple actors involved), "what" (visualising their actions), "why" (understanding their rationale/objectives), "when" (when in time), "where" (where in place).
 The "why" being most important.
 * Forming an edge in the past/current: "who" (past actions by the same actor), "what" (similar actions by different actors), "why" (similar rationales/objectives), "when" (history), "where" (geography).
 * Forming an edge in the future: figuring out what relevant actors will do in response to the past/current.